 This might sound counterintuitive.
 After all, you’ve been working so hard to gather your mailing list, why would you let them go so easily now?

 You’re probably also subscribed to some mailing lists (voluntarily or not) but hardly ever even open their emails.

 It could be that you signed up to access some e-book or tried a product years ago but don’t really care about it anymore.

 Or maybe you were genuinely interested in some blog but, for whatever reason, just can’t be bothered anymore.

 There are hundreds of such people on your list and if they don’t interact with you now, there’s a close-to-zero chance they will in the future.

-If you make it hard for them to remove themselves from the list, sooner or later they’ll hit the ‘spam’ button and quit anyway.
+If you make it hard for them to remove themselves from the list, sooner or later they’ll want to clean the mailbox by hitting the ‘spam’ button and quitting anyway.